wandb/docs/docs/guides/registry/configure_registry.md

 The term 'user' is an all encompassing term that refers to any person that uses W&B, independent of their role type.
 :::

-For example, a user with member access in the core Model registry can be be assigned viewer access in the core Dataset registry.
+For example, a user with member access in the Model registry can be be assigned viewer access in the Dataset registry.
 ## Registry roles

 A user within an organization can have different roles, and therefore permissions, for each registry in their organization.
-Organization administrators can set a given user's permission.
+Registry administrators can set a given user's permission.

 The proceeding table lists the different roles a user can have and their permissions: